LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 #### Header ####

 The right link of the header is customizable.
 You can add a link (as an icon) at the right of the header instead of the author's gravatar image or author's picture.
-DON'T edit `header`, `right_link`, `url`, `icon` and `class` variable name
+By default, author's gravatar or author's picture is displayed if `icon` is empty DON'T edit `header`, `right_link`, `url`, `icon` and `class` variable name.
+E.g to display a shortcut to open swiftype search window :
 ``` yaml
 header:
     right_link: